Welcome to today's edition of the Rush 24-7 podcast.

 GOP voters uninspired by candidates.

-I said one of the reasons way back when, when Fred Thompson wasn't even in the race, was just toying with the idea, and I would go out.
+I said, one of the reasons, way back when, when Fred Thompson wasn't even in the race, was just toying with the idea.

 Well, that place stood up.

-And I said the reason this is happening, not a whole lot was known about Thompson, then so the reason this is happening, is that there did nobody in the in the Republican field has really fired anybody up.
+The reason this is happening is that nobody in the Republican field has really fired anybody up.

 I said it just the other week.

-That's why nobody's hired in 32, 33 percent uh among among our guys.
+That's why nobody's up higher than 32, 33% among our guys.

 And you probably know this yourself because you're the ones that create the results of the poll.

-Three weeks before the Hawkeye Cockye, Republican voters across the country appear uninspired by their field of presidential candidates, a vast majority saying they have not made a final decision about who to support.
+Three weeks before the Hawkeye Cokey, Republican voters across the country appear uninspired by their field of presidential candidates, a vast majority saying they have not made a final decision about who to support.

 This is a CBS New York Times poll.

-And of course, by contrast, Democrats are happier with their field, and they are more settled in their decisions.
+And of course, by contrast, Democrats are happier with their field and they are more settled in their decisions.

-And it get get this.
+And get this.

 More Democrats said that Mrs. Clinton could bring the country together than those who said Mr. Obama was someone who could unite different groups.

-She got her negatives are 49-50 percent.
+She got her negatives to 49, 50%.

-And uh I don't like her.
+And I don't like her.

 She's too icy.